MicrosoftDocs/learn/learn-pr/wwl/query-data-kql-database-microsoft-fabric/includes/2-get-started-with-kql-queries.md

 ## Advantages of T-SQL over KQL

 One major disadvantage of using T-SQL over KQL is that it's not the native language of the engine and has to go through a transformer.
-This langugage differrence prevents it from being published to Power BI directly from the Queryset.
+This language difference prevents it from being published to Power BI directly from the Queryset.

   [ ![Screenshot of T - S Q L Query with highlighted element showing prevention of publishing to Power B I. ](../media/tsql-queryset-pbi-build.png) ](../media/tsql-queryset-pbi-build-expanded.png#lightbox)